Paraphrasing vs Coreferring: Two Sides of the Same Coin: Leveraging a Paraphrasing Resource to Improve Coreference

 \section{Leveraging a Paraphrasing Resource to Improve Coreference}

-In Section~\ref{sec:improving_chirps} we showed that CD event coreference annotations can be used to improve predicate paraphrase ranking.
-In this section, we show that this co-dependence can be used in both directions and that leveraging the improved predicate paraphrase resource can benefit CD coreference.
-Another way to look at it is as an extrinsic evaluation for the improved Chirps.
+In Section~\ref{sec:improving_chirps} we showed that leveraging CD event coreference annotations and model improves predicate paraphrase ranking.
+In this section, we show that this co-dependence can be used in both directions, and that using Chirps* as an external resource can improve the performance of a CD model.